Home

 About the Artist

-My full time art career began over a decade ago.
-Although my sister, April (also an artist) and I have done arts and crafts together since we were old enough to hold crayons, it wasn't until the turn of the century that I was able to fully pursue my love of working with my hands and creating.
+My full time art career began close to 2 decades ago.
+Although my sister, April (also an artist) and I have done arts and crafts together since we were old enough to hold crayons, it wasn't until around the turn of the century that I was able to fully pursue my love of working with my hands and creating.

 Aluminum is anodized by immersing it in a conductive solution and applying current, which builds an oxide layer on the surface of the metal.
 The new layer is strong and porous and able to absorb color.
 Color is applied in many different ways, including immersing the metal in a dye solution, hand-painting, or using imprinting or silkscreen techniques.

-In the picture on the left, I am removing a batch of components from the conductive solution after anodizing them.
+In this picture, I am removing a batch of components from the conductive solution after anodizing them.
 Great care must be taken when working with the solutions and electrical current.
 Prior to the actual anodizing process, the metal goes through several other tanks to strip old color, de-grease, and de-oxidize.
 Then the anodizing takes around 45 minutes.
 After coloring the metal, it will be steamed for an hour to seal in the color.

 I texture the metal, and then cut out shapes with a jewelers saw or with dies that I have designed.
 I form the metal shapes and then connect layers of metal with tiny rivets, since aluminum can't be soldered after it is anodized.
 I handcraft each piece individually, and the bulk of my work is one-of-a-kind or limited edition.